mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Pre-Shared Keys

-Groups which already have an out-of-band mechanism to generate shared group secrets can inject those into the MLS key schedule to seed the MLS group secrets computations by this external entropy.
+Groups that already have an out-of-band mechanism to generate shared group secrets can inject those into the MLS key schedule to seed the MLS group secrets computations by this external entropy.